Spark conversations with a sophisticated edge

 The omega-3 gout study conducted by researchers at Brigham & Women’s Hospital and Harvard Medical School Boston set out to determine the relationship between omega-3 polyunsaturated fatty acids when ingested through diet or supplementation and the risk of gout flares.
 [2]

-The researchers conducted a large study that included 724 participants over a nine-year period.
-They analyzed data from the Boston University Online Gout in which gout sufferers filled out questionnaires about behaviors including supplements and diet preceding gout flareups as well as flare-free periods.
+The researchers conducted an extensive study that included 724 participants over nine years.
+They analyzed data from the Boston University Online Gout Study in which gout sufferers filled out questionnaires about behaviors, including supplements and diet preceding gout flare-ups, as well as flare-free periods.
+[3]

 The study concluded that omega-3 polyunsaturated fatty acid consumed in the diet was associated with a lower risk of recurrent gout flares, whereas supplementation alone was not.
 [4]